No results were found...

 Everyone’s business and audience is different, and your contact list is totally unique to you.
 Which is why we let all users completely customize their email marketing tags.

 That said, there are some standard practices, depending on your email marketing goals, that we can share to get you started.
-Here are a few examples of email tagging.
+Here are 7 categories of group ideas to help you organize your list:

 • Shares newsletter